zaisen16/seam-orientation-project/README.md

 To explain this pitcher's mollweide style plot:

 He throws a fastball with a very typical 4-seam orientation, getting perfect 4-seam backspin.

-His cutter is just offset from the 4-seam fastball's orientation.
+His cutter is just offset from the 4-seam fastball's orientation(some misstagged pitches included).

 And his slider follows a very typical sweeper orientation, with the ball rotating around that bottom right/top left part of the seam.
 Pitchers can also recognize this as having a "red dot" on the ball, from the ball rotating directly around the seam, creating a dot on the ball visually.
 It can also be referred to as a more "one-seam" look, with one solid line from the seam as it is spinning.
 (More on this orientation later)